teoberbic/csc302fa24-berbic-project/README.md

 - [ ] Style the front-end (CSS/Bootstrap)
 - [ ] Test the full flow from front-end to back-end
 - [ ] Set up database migrations and schema

+## Revision Features

+- [ ] Delete data.db from root of server
+- [ ] Mark use of code from external sources
+- [ ] Revise certain code
+- [ ] Have a deeper understanding of what to do going forward